disha101003/wisebucks.ai/README.md

-Thank you Professor Eugenio Culurciello and Andre Chang for your guidance throughout this project!
+Thank you Professor Eugenio Culurciello and Sankalp Krishnan for your guidance throughout this project!